MicrosoftDocs/msteams-docs/msteams-platform/build-your-first-app/building-real-world-app.md

   >
   > - **Get up and running quickly with the Teams Toolkit**: The Microsoft Teams Toolkit for Visual Studio Code takes care of creating your app project and scaffolding so you can have a running app in minutes.
   > - **Define your app with the manifest**: The manifest is a blueprint where you specify the capabilities and services your Teams app uses.
-  > - **Scope your audience**: You can build a Teams app for personal use or collaboration.
-In the tutorials, you'll learn how build a tab for individual users or a group of people in a channel or chat.
+  > - **Scope your audience**: You can build a Teams app for personal use, collaboration, or bother.
+In these tutorials, you'll learn how build a tab for individual users or a group of people in a channel or chat.
   > - **Utilize Teams SDK to get context**: Learn how to use the Microsoft Teams JavaScript SDK to perform theme change or set up configuration experience
   > - **Expand on your app**: Throughout the tutorials, we link to related topics you're probably interested in (some of which include authentication and design guidelines).